javigines/InstagramLive-PHP/README.md

 5. Make Sure "Use Authentication" is **unchecked** and press "OK"
 6. Start Streaming in OBS
 7. To stop streaming, run the "stop" command in your terminal and then press "Stop Streaming" in OBS
 * Note: To emulate the exact content being sent to Instagram, set your OBS canvas size to 720x1280.
-This can be done by going to Settings->Video and editing Base Canvas Resolution to "720x1280".
+This can be done by going to Settings->Video and editing Base Canvas Resolution to "720x1280" and max of 30fps.

 # FAQ
 #### OBS gives a "Failed to connect" error